-We strive to ensure that our business and daily operations are environmentally responsible.
-Our Controlling Officer's Environmental Report 2016 was released in July 2017.
-It provides details on our environmental policy, objectives and measures, as well as our environmental performance in 2016 and environmental targets for 2017.
+In June 2023, we released our Controlling Officer’s Environmental Report 2022 on the LR website.
+It sets out our environmental policy, objectives and measures, as well as reports on our environmental performance in 2022 and environmental targets for 2023.

 Land Registry Volunteer Work